djf0r7/cybersecuritybase-project/README.md

 **Fix:**

 At least the user's original password should be queried from the user while changing the password.
 Still, this is not a perfect solution by far, but its atleast better than having no authentication mechanisms at all.
-Another good way to make this better, would be a use of token's.
+Another good way to make this better, would be a use of tokens.

 ----------------------------------------